syncfusion-content/javascript-docs/js/DateTimePicker/Concepts-and-Features/Start-and-Depth-level.md

   **[JavaScript]**

-  // Add the code in your script section with start level as century in DateTimePicker popup
+  // Adds the code in your script section with start level as century in DateTimePicker popup
 	        $('#dateTime').ejDateTimePicker({
 	            startLevel: "century",
 	        });